jpamies/letter-by-letter/k8s/README.md

 - `base/`: Base Kubernetes manifests common to all environments
   - `namespaces.yaml`: Defines the namespace for the application
+  - `service-account.yaml`: Defines the service account for ECR access
   - `*-deployment.yaml`: Deployment configurations for each service
   - `*-service.yaml`: Service configurations for each service
 - `overlays/`: Environment-specific configurations